Centeva/Centeva.DomainModeling/README.md

 ### Repositories

-A Repository is a pattern used to control and constrain access to data.
+Repository is a pattern used to control and constrain access to data.
 It defines standard CRUD operations on a set of entities of the same type.
 Read-only operations are defined in `IReadRepository` while `IRepository` adds update operations to those.
 This not only better adheres to the Interface